- Under Universal Credit, for every £1 claimants earn, their benefit is cut by 63p.

 What is Universal Credit?

-- Universal Credit is replacing 6 pre-existing means-tested benefits.
+- Universal Credit is replacing 6 pre-existing means-tested benefits, you must be on it before 2023.

 - To be eligible, you must be over 18, live in Great Britain and be on a low income or unemployed.